ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C05_Custom_Types.md

 `get_type_hints` produces information about the function.

-`NewType` is intended to create a distinct type at the type-checking level that is based on some other (usually simpler) type.
+`NewType` is intended to create a distinct type based on another type.
 Its primary goal is to help prevent the mixing of semantically different values that are represented by the same underlying type;
 for example, differentiating `UserID` from `ProductID`, even though both are `int`s: